10 Effective and Easy Ways to Speed up a WordPress Site

 Google Page Speed Insight Score Before Optimizing the Images

-We used WP Smush Image Optimizer plugin to optimize the blog images automatically.
+We used the WP Smush Image Optimizer plugin to optimize the blog images automatically.

 WP-Smush Plugin Optimizes the Images

 The test results after WP Smush plugin is activated.
-Notice that the warnings related to optimizing images has disappeared.
+Notice that the warnings relating to the optimization of the images has disappeared.

 After installing WP Smush plugin